gammaled/guled-investment-group/README.md

 * Fixes:

-    * The headers have been styled manual in CSS without the use of h2-h6 tags
+    * Chagned all section header p tags to h2 tags

 I also tested the website by using [Lighthouse](https://developers.google.com/web/tools/lighthouse). **Performance**, **Accessibility**, **Best Practices** and **SEO** were tested then rated on a scale of 1-100.
 I tested both **mobile** and **desktop**: